crs4/notredam/src/dam/kb/tinykb/doc/source/schema.rst

        reference to the ``object`` table;

-    2. if a CSO table is related to a derived class, then it *shall also* feature a foreign key constraint with the CSO table representing the parent class in the inheritance hierarchy.
+    2. if a CSO table is related to a derived class, then it *shall also* feature a foreign key constraint against the CSO table representing the parent class in the inheritance hierarchy.

 For example, let's consider the following class hierarchy::